 Improving reintegration into mainstream society for people with mental illness

-Ensuring people who live with mental illness play a central role when it comes to their own recovery and so they can find their place in society and live a fulfilling life.
+Ensuring people who live with mental illness play a central role when it comes to their own recovery, so they can find their place in society and live a fulfilling life.

 Changing the image of mental illness